Welcome High School Students!

 - assist you in the selection of coursework most appropriate with your skills.

 - ensure you will not begin college in math and English courses that are too easy or too difficult for you.

 - These basic skills tests are used for placement only.
 You cannot fail these placement tests.

 - Your assessment results will indicate where you will start in each of the Math, English, and Reading course sequences, directly impacting the college coursework you will need to complete:

-- If you do not take these tests seriously or if you are not prepared to take the tests, you could spend 4 or more semesters in math, 2 or more semesters in English, and 3 or more semesters in reading before you reach college-level or transfer-level coursework.
+- If you do not take these tests seriously or if you are not prepared to take the tests, you could spend four or more semesters in math, two or more semesters in English, and 3 or more semesters in reading before you reach college-level or transfer-level coursework.

 - Therefore it is critical that you take the assessment seriously and that you take the time to prepare for the tests – doing so can save you time and money!